 Fees and Networks

 Individual, family, or couple's sessions are $150; groups (when running) are $75 per member per session.
+I also charge an annual fee of $20 to offset the billing platform costs.
 Currently I am in-network with BC/BS (PPO and Indemnity plans), CIGNA (PPO and EAP plans), Carebridge EAP, HMS EAP, and ComPsych EAP.
 To access out of network benefits, you pay the full fee and receive a receipt to submit to your Plan.
+If you are paying out-of-pocket (out of an insurance network or I am not billing your insurance) then the $20 annual fee does not apply.
+Additionally, case management time (letter writing, speaking with other providers, attorneys, etc.) are subject to the $150 per hour fee, assessed on a 1/4 hour time frame.

 revised 1 January 2013